Code-Crash/auto-next-reel/README.md

-# Auto Next Video Extension
+# Auto Next Reel Extension

-A Chrome Extension that automatically clicks the **"Next video"** button on supported video platforms (e.g., YouTube) when the playback slider reaches the end.
-The extension intelligently calculates the slider progress speed and dynamically adjusts its behavior to ensure accurate syncing with the video playback.
+A Chrome Extension that automatically clicks the **"Next Reel"** button on supported reel platforms (e.g., YouTube) when the playback slider reaches the end.
+The extension intelligently calculates the slider progress speed and dynamically adjusts its behavior to ensure accurate syncing with the reel playback.

 ## 🚀 Features

-- ⏱️ Automatically detects when a video is about to finish.
+- ⏱️ Automatically detects when a reel is about to finish.
 - 📈 Dynamically calculates the playback speed to adjust the slider threshold.
-- 🔁 Clicks the "Next video" button only once per video (with cooldown).
+- 🔁 Clicks the "Next reel" button only once per reel (with cooldown).
 - ⚙️ Customizable polling interval via Chrome extension storage.
 - 🧠 Lightweight, non-intrusive, and efficient.